Report: Spurs’ Hammon Close to Deal to Become Aces’ Head Coach

-Report: Spurs Assistant Becky Hammon Closing In on Deal to Becomes Aces Head Coach
+Report: Spurs Assistant Becky Hammon Closing In on Deal to Become Aces Coach, GM

 Hammon is closing in on a historic deal to become the new head coach of the Las Vegas Aces of the WNBA, according to The Athletic’s Shams Charania and Chantel Jennings.
 The deal will reportedly make Hammon the highest-paid coach in league history.